 Dawlett’s original plans called for two apartment towers, expected to be 15 stories tall, which would have had 472 luxury apartments, expected to be priced between $1,900 and $3,500 a month.
 He said that he would dedicate one of the two towers to housing retirees and that 17 of the apartments — about 4 percent — would be priced more moderately.
 He also wanted to build a grocery store at the site.

 “Anyone can go downtown and build a high-rise apartment, office or condo tower,” Dawlett said in a December interview.
 “Here, I’m trying to create a lifestyle for people who are older,” he added, promising amenities such as an indoor pool, physical therapy rooms, a dining hall and yoga classes.

-The issues included the typical opposition to density from single-family neighborhoods — increased traffic, shadows cast over historic homes — but Houston’s concerns about the building had a different tone, reflecting East Austin’s general anxiety towards density as simply another version of the racially-tinged policies that pushed the city’s minority populations eastward in the first place:
+The neighborhood’s issues with the development constituted many of the usual suspects — increased traffic, shadows cast over historic homes, and so on — but Houston’s concerns about the building had a different tone, reflecting East Austin’s general anxiety towards density as simply another version of the racially-tinged policies that pushed the city’s minority populations eastward in the first place:

 [Houston] said she fears the towers will create a divide like I-35 did, separating West Austin from East Austin’s mostly minority population.

 “When this project first came to my attention, I explained that I had lived through the horizontal separation of Austin, when I-35 did that to our city,” Houston said.
 “I saw this height (from the proposed towers) as a vertical representation of a barrier, although with the gentrification we’ve got more Anglos in that immediate area than we do people of color.
 If you place those two structures there, it will block out any sense of the community to the east.
 It’s like hitting a brick wall.”